Six Types of Books in My Library

 Our house has four shelving units stuffed with books.
 In addition, there are more stacks on the floor.
 I need to take action.

-Someday I’ll go through my collection, pulling out the ones in the last three categories.
+Someday I’ll go through my library, pulling out the ones in the last three categories.
 They’re simply taking up room, space that more worthy editions deserve.

-I may go through the first three groups, too.
-But if I do, I’ll definitely keep all of my autographed copies – I guess that’s a seventh category.
+I may go through the first three groups in my library, too.
+But if I do, I’ll definitely keep all of my autographed copies—I guess that’s a seventh category.

 What things do you have just sitting around taking up space and providing no value.
 It’s time we do some spring-cleaning.
 Care to join me?

-[This is from the March 2013 issue of Peter DeHaan’s newsletter.
+[This is from Peter DeHaan’s newsletter.
 Sign up to receive the complete newsletter each month via email.]

 Join me on the journey!